This crochet wrap button bracelet is a simple project and can easily be customized to any size that you prefer!

 My daughter loves wearing hers around wherever she can and was eager to let me take pictures and show it off!

 I hope you enjoy this quick crochet project and..
 Happy Crocheting!

 What You’ll Need to Make This Spring Crochet Bracelet

-I used jute twine for my fiber but cotton yarn would work just as well.
-I also wanted to mention as a reminder, please make sure to use soft jute twine if that is the route you are going so it is not scratchy!
-Kids do not like scratchy things!
+I used jute twine for my fiber, but cotton yarn would work just as well.
+I also wanted to mention as a reminder, please make sure to use soft jute twine if that is the route you are going, so it is not scratchy!
+Kids dislike scratchy things!

 My daughter needed a starting chain of 40 for her wrist and I made sure it could be easily wrapped around twice.

 Your starting chain may be more or less depending on the person it is intended for, just make sure to measure before you start your bracelet.

 Once you get all your materials you can start.
 If you are ready to make this easy crochet bracelet then scroll on down for the pattern.

 If you do make it please share it with me over in the Easy Crochet Facebook Community.

 Skill Level: Basic